ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-02-27-tagalog-pipeline.md

 is tasked to predict some number of leading and trailing UTF-8 bytes for the words.
 However, spaCy also provides another [pretraining objective based on a static embeddings table](https://spacy.io/api/architectures#pretrain_vectors).
-*Question: which one is more performant between the two?*
+I'd like to know which one is more performant between the two.

 The table below shows the performance, using default settings, for our three training scenarios.
 The results suggest **that using a combination of static